Share this Post

 Daniel: That’s two big goals.
 That’s not dissimilar to a marathon runner, for example, someone on the road who does a big period of preparation and has two big goals to try and achieve during the year.
 There’s always some risk in that.

-Running multiple, “less important” races in a season is a great way to learn more about yourself as a runner and lessen the stress or pressure you put on yourself.
+Running multiple “less important” races in a season is a great way to learn more about yourself as a runner and lessen the stress or pressure you put on yourself.

-Otherwise, if you have only one or two big goals, it can be mentally very devastating if you get sick, injured, or something else comes up that prevents you from being able to race your “one big race.”
 This is where having many races of less importance can be good.
 I think that’s something that different athletes and coaches need to work on together to realize if something does go wrong, can we pivot to a different race?
 Or are there any sort of backup scenarios or things that can be done to account for potential illness or injury later in the year?

 33:59

-Francesco: This year, for example, I wanted to do another road marathon like I did in 2021.
-When I raced a marathon in April, I ran 2:16, which was pretty good for me, but it required a very big effort, huge emotional and physical investment, and the recovery was hard afterward.
 This year, I decided not to do a road marathon because that would probably put me in a less than ideal situation to be ready for Zegama, for example.
 Even though you know, it cost me a little bit, I made the decision to just wait and not do the marathon which is a good reminder to be realistic if you have certain goals, you can’t always achieve them all in just one year.

 40:24